DatoBHJ/wakethedead/README.md

-# Wake The Dead 🧠
+# 🧟‍♂️ Wake The Dead

+> AI tool that makes reading, watching, and searching easier

+Paste any link and:
+- ⚡ Get smart summaries from articles and videos.
+Skim through them in seconds.
+- 🔍 Find what you actually need
+- 🤝 See what others found useful
+- 🌍 Works in your language

-Wake The Dead is an AI-powered knowledge management and learning assistant platform that makes content discovery and learning more efficient and engaging.
+Wake The Dead is an AI-powered platform that makes your content discovery and learning more efficient and engaging.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)